T-shirt history and why are they called that?

 The "T" Shape

 The simplest explanation for the name "t-shirt" is its shape.
-When a t-shirt is laid flat, it resembles the letter "T." This simple design, with a rectangular body and short sleeves that extend perpendicularly, is the basis for the name.
+When laid flat, a t-shirt resembles the letter "T." This simple design, with a rectangular body and short sleeves that extend perpendicularly, is the basis of the name.
 But there's much more to this common garment.

 The Evolution of Design

-T-shirts, as we know them today, originated from undergarments used in the late 19th and early 20th centuries.
-These garments were often long-sleeved and used as underwear.
+T-shirts, as we know them today, originated from the undergarments worn in the late 19th and early 20th centuries.
+These garments were often long-sleeved and worn as underwear.
 Over time, the need for lighter, less bulky garments led to the creation of short-sleeved versions, which eventually became popular among workers and the military for their practicality.

 History of T-Shirts